w495/bulk-video-converter/README.md

 # Bulk Video Converter

-This is simple configurable bulk ffmpeg-based video converter.
+Simple configurable bulk ffmpeg-based video converter.

 It uses YAML configuration for generating several output files from one (or more) input video file.
 Each output file is created according